Affiq/WebcamSettingsModule/README.md

   <li>
    <h2> Exiting the Settings </h2>
    <p> To exit the settings, the user simply has to point to the top-left of the screen.
-To stop the web-camera for running, the user will have to press Q</p>
+To stop the web-camera from running, the user will have to press Q.</p>
  </li>

 </ol>